LandRegistry/local-land-charges/index.md

 {: .heading-large}
 <a href='migration'>Migration Hub</a>

-Tools, templates and guidance designed to help you get your service ready for migration to the Local Land Charges digital register.
+Templates and guidance designed to help you get your service ready for migration to the Local Land Charges digital register.

 {: .heading-large}
 <a href='tools'>Tools</a>